AFL Commission: Governance of AFL

-Leagues affiliated with or owned by the AFL Commission have names beginning with AFL, and incorporate the AFL logo, and now owns the governing body for Australia's most populous eastern region through the AFL NSW/ACT and has strong affiliations with all other states.
-The AFL also promotes and brands the sport under its own name instead of the official name of Australian Football, especially in developing areas where the sport is not well known and the AFL has a major stake in the local governing bodies.
+The AFL took over the operations of the New South Wales Australian Football League Limited and its subsidiar, the AFL NSW/ACT, now operates in Australia's most populous eastern region.
+The AFL promotes and brands the sport under its own name instead of the formal name of Australian Football, especially in developing areas where the sport is not well known and the AFL has a major stake in the local governing bodies.

 The ten commissioners are elected by the 18 AFL clubs, with each of the 18 clubs entitled to make nominations, but other Australian Football leagues, associations and clubs do not have any control or representation.

-The AFL Commission's primary role is to oversee the profitability of its competitions, its primary competitions being the AFL and AFL Women's.
-As such, it has a direct stake in many of its member clubs.

-It also approves the administration of new club licenses, and has been involved in the expansion of the national competition since 1987, being instrumental in the merger that created the Brisbane Lions.
-The Commission also fully owns the Greater Western Sydney Giants.
-Other clubs to have an AFL Commission appointed board include the Sydney Swans, Gold Coast Suns, Adelaide Football Club and Port Adelaide Football Club.
-The Commission operates a Competitive Balance Fund, which redistributes profits to the clubs most in need to help ensure that all of its member clubs are financially sustainable in the long-term.
+The AFL approves new club franchise licenses to expand its competition.
+Since 1987, it has been instrumental in the merger that created the Brisbane Lions.
+The Sydney Swans were fully owned by the AFL which retains a controlling interest and reversion rights if the Sydney Swans club does not repay debts to the AFL.
+The AFL fully owns the Greater Western Sydney Giants.
+Other clubs to have an AFL appointed board include the Sydney Swans, the Gold Coast Suns, Adelaide Football Club and Port Adelaide Football Club.
+The AFL operates a Competitive Balance Fund, which redistributes profits to the clubs most in need to help ensure that all of its member clubs are financially sustainable in the long-term.

-Financially, the Commission is highly co-dependent on the success of the AFL and the majority of its funding comes from AFL competition broadcasting rights.
+The AFL is financially dependent on the success of its competitions with the majority of its funding coming from the AFL competition broadcasting rights.
 The 2025-2031 rights will earn $4.5 billion, the most lucrative in Australian sporting history.
-The Commission distributes some of the profit from these rights into development of the game.

-However, the majority is invested in ensuring that the AFL continues to sustain its future revenues, such as protecting the primacy of the competition, as well as growing its broadcast audience, talent pathways and professionalism to attract the best available players (from junior development programs and high performance athletes from around the world).
+The majority is invested in ensuring that the AFL continues to sustain its future revenues, such as protecting the primacy of its competition, as well as growing its broadcast audience, talent pathways and professionalism to attract the best available players (from junior development programs and high-performance athletes from around the world).

-As part of its role, the Commission is responsible for the Australian Football Hall of Fame, the AFL men's underage championships and AFL women's underage championships.
+The AFL operates the Australian Football Hall of Fame, the AFL men's underage championships and AFL Women's underage championships.
 It was also responsible for senior State of Origin competition from 1991 until it ended in 1999.